rodchristiansen/munki-pkg/README.md

 #### build-info.yaml

-As a third alternative, you may specify build-info in YAML format, if you've installed the Python YAML module (PyYAML).
+As a third alternative, you may specify build-info in YAML format (now natively supported with Swift YAMS library).
 A new project created with `munkipkg --create --yaml Foo` would have this build-info.yaml file:

 ```yaml
 distribution_style: false